Douglas County sheriff supports election amendment on ballot - NewsBreak

 A “yes” vote would require every county that has not abolished its sheriff’s office as of January 2022 to require elections for sheriff to a four-year term.
 It would also allow a sheriff to be recalled or removed from office by the attorney general.

-A “no” vote would continue to allow counties to consolidate the sheriff’s office and police departments, as is the case in Riley County.MORE: Lawmakers don’t want Kansas to stop electing county sheriffs
+A “no” vote would continue to allow counties to consolidate the sheriff’s office and police departments, as is the case in Riley County.Andover homeowners question city code

 Riley County consolidated its sheriff’s office with the Manhattan and Ogden City police departments in 1974 and has the combined department answer to a board led by local officials.
 It’s the only Kansas county where residents don’t elect a sheriff.